 Account-Based MaaS uses an Account-Based token (mobile barcode, smartcard, mobile payment or contactless bank card) to travel via tapping (or being) on public and private vehicles.
 The fares are then calculated based on what and how much people consume.
 Passes (like a monthly subscription) are earned based on usage over particular time periods, but does not exclude people unable to afford, or not requiring, an upfront subscription.
 The benefits of this approach include:

 - Usage-based pricing and capping - provides a socially equitable payments solution for everyone to use and access

 - Demand based pricing - helps to reduce congestion, maximise mobility resources and assist with crowding

-- A good example of an emerging Account-Based Mobility-as-a-Service deployment is with RTS in Rochester, NY.
+- Good examples of emerging Account-Based Mobility-as-a-Service deployment are with RTS in Rochester, NY and Dayton RTA.

 3. Subscription-Based MaaS

 Subscription-Based MaaS connects public and private transit options through a subscription, where users pay up front for a mobility package.
 The benefits of this approach include:

 - Provides an alternative to private cars for corporate benefit schemes